Zenduty/docs/docs/IncidentRoles.md

 #### Creating a Role

-To creat a role click Create Role, you can provide role title and include its description.
+To create a role click Create Role, you can provide role title and description.
 You can also assign rank from 1-10 based on importance of the role.

 ![](/img/incidentroles_2.png)